Medicare Part A

 What is Medicare Part A?

-Medicare Part A is your hospital insurance for all your inpatient care services.
-The use of these benefits will likely take place in a hospital; however, coverage also extends to senior care centers and nursing facilities.
-You can think of this first part of Medicare as your room and board if you were to need intensive care.
-It even covers your meals during inpatient stays.
+Medicare Part A is your hospital insurance for all your inpatient medical care services.
+You can think of this first part of Medicare as your room and board if you need intensive care in the future.

 What Does Medicare Part A Cover?